 Climb into a waiting cable car at Flamengo Park and be dazzled on a 1,200-foot climb to the summit of Sugar Loaf Mountain.
 Reach the top and be treated to a stunning view of the city.

 For more awe-inspiring views, take a tram through Tijuca National Park to the top of Corcovado Mountain.
-Once there, stand at the feet of the massive Christ the Redeemer statue—one of the best landmarks in South America and the largest art deco statue in the world, and take in the panoramic views of the city.
+Once there, stand at the feet of the massive Christ the Redeemer statue—one of the best landmarks in South America and the largest art deco statue in the world—and take in the panoramic views of the city.

 Samba like a local after taking a dance lesson from famous dancers in Brazilian Carnival costumes at Ginga Tropical, Rio’s famous samba show.